12th International Conference on Peace and Nonviolent Action

 Venue and Related Information

 The venue for the 12th ICPNA is Ladnun, Dist.
 Didwana – Kuchaman (Rajasthan).
 It is the birth town of Late His Holiness Acharya Tulsi – the ninth Acharya of Jain Svetamber Terapanth.
 It is also the seat of the Jain University and Jain Vishva Bharati, an organization dedicated to service and traditional studies of Jainism.
 JVB Campus houses the Jain University, staff quarters, Jain University office, hostel, Amritayan – a residence for samanis (semi-nuns) and also a specific complex used for visiting monks, Acharya Shri or Chaturmas of Acharya Shri or any other monk.
-The town Ladnun is also known for some very old Jai
+The town of Ladnun is also known for some very old Jain temples.

 Travel Information for Both Overseas and Domestic Participants